 If you have a dog, not only do you need a pet-friendly apartment community but would a first-floor apartment be the best choice to avoid running up and down the stairs four times a day?

-Size and features are one of the hardest things to balance with availability, but one helpful tip is to make a list of the features you Need, versus the ones you Want.
+Size and features are some of the hardest things to balance with availability, but one helpful tip is to make a list of the features you Need, versus the ones you Want.
 Then you can make sure your apartment checks off everything you need and see which ones check off more things you want!

 Choosing the right apartment is different for everyone, but weighing all the options can help you make the best decision!
 At Big Sky, we’d love to be your perfect apartment in Staunton!
 We invite you to come out and take a tour and see if we are right for you!